With Herzing your career in nursing IS possible

 2.00 semester credit hours are required.

-Getting an associate’s degree in nursing (sometimes referred to as ADN) qualifies you to take the NCLEX-RN exam and become a registered nurse.
-Registered nurses with associate degrees are in high demand from healthcare organizations in Birmingham and throughout Alabama.
+Getting an associate’s degree in nursing (sometimes referred to as ADN or ASN) qualifies you to take the NCLEX-RN exam and become a registered nurse.
+Registered nurses with associate degrees are in demand from healthcare organizations throughout the U.S.

 Registered nurses are the backbone of the day-to-day operations in many different types of healthcare settings.
 You’ll wear a lot of hats and be expected to handle a wide variety of tasks, including:

 - Develop and direct treatment plans

 - Operate medical equipment